dry-rb/dry-rb.org/source/gems/dry-types/hash-schemas.html.md

 # => { name: 'Jane', age: 18 }
 ```

-The process of converting types to constructors like that can be abstracted, see "Type transformations" below.
+The process of converting types to constructors like that can be automated, see "Type transformations" below.

 ### Optional keys